OWASP/CheatSheetSeries/cheatsheets/Ruby_on_Rails_Cheatsheet.md

 Use [brakeman](https://brakemanscanner.org/), an open source code analysis tool for Rails applications, to identify many potential issues.
 It will not necessarily produce comprehensive security findings, but it can find easily exposed issues.
 A great way to see potential issues in Rails is to review the brakeman documentation of warning types.

-There are emerging tools that can be used to track security issues in dependency sets, like [this](https://github.blog/2017-11-16-introducing-security-alerts-on-github/) and [this](https://docs.gitlab.com/ee/user/application_security/dependency_scanning/).
+There are emerging tools that can be used to track security issues in dependency sets, like automated scanning from [GitHub](https://github.blog/2017-11-16-introducing-security-alerts-on-github/) and [GitLab](https://docs.gitlab.com/ee/user/application_security/dependency_scanning/).

 Another area of tooling is the security testing tool [Gauntlt](http://gauntlt.org) which is built on cucumber and uses gherkin syntax to define attack files.